mwikstrom/paramodel/README.md

 - TODO: Equality query operators for PiiString

-- TODO: Expose PiiString in materialized views.
-Take dependency on exposed PII scopes, and cascade those scopes to derived materialized views.
+- TODO: Disclose PiiString in materialized views.
+Take dependency on disclosed PII scopes, and cascade those scopes to derived materialized views.
 Purge after shredding shall rewrite the exposure.

-  View state record shall contain: "undisclosed state" and "exposed scopes"
+  View state record shall contain "disclosed state" in addition to the "internal state", but only when that record did disclose any close.

+  In addition, the "disclosed scopes" must also be stored in the record so that they can be filtered on during purge.

+  Query handler shall provide disclosed state from its dependencies.

+  View func on store shall provide disclosed state.

+  However, state projection and entity project shall NOT see disclosed state from their dependencies!

-  Purging of PII:
+- TODO: Purging of PII:

   First delete the key (if it's version is less than or equal to the shredded version)

-  Then, query all materialized view states that exposes the shredded scope:
+  Then, query all materialized view states that disclosed the shredded scope:

-  For each such state, rewrite it - possibly ending up without "undisclosed state" because no more exposed scopes remain.
+  For each such state, rewrite it - possibly ending up without "undisclosed state" because no more disclosed scopes remain.

   Finally, update the pii sync record to the newly synced version.